Rokutann/nalist.el/README.md

 Return t if OBJ is a pair, otherwise nil.

-A pair is a cons cell, regardless of what Lisp objects its ‘car’ and ‘cdr’ point.
+A pair is a cons cell, regardless of what Lisp objects its car and cdr point.

 ```lisp
 (nalist-pairp 'a) ;; => nil